 - The bald patches start in childhood.

-- You have atopic eczema.
+- There is also atopic eczema.

-- You have nail changes.
+- There are nail changes.

-- You have another autoimmune disease.
+- There is another autoimmune disease.

 Treatment can promote hair regrowth in some cases.